 Closet bends, traps, trap-arms and similar branches must be secured against movement in any direction.
-Closet bends installed above ground shall be stabilized by from y strapping and blocking.
-Where vertical closet stubs are used they must be stabilized against however, against movements.
+Closet bends installed above ground shall be stabilized by firmly strapping and blocking.
+Where vertical closet stubs are used they must be stabilized against horizontal or vertical movements.